Skip to main content

 Circuit Breaker for HTTP

-The HTTP client (ctx.http()) includes circuit breaker protection that tracks failure rates per host.
+The ctx.http() method returns a raw reqwest::Client for external calls.
+For circuit breaker protection, use ctx.http_with_circuit_breaker() which tracks failure rates per host.
 After repeated failures (default: 5), requests fail fast rather than waiting for timeouts.
 This prevents cascade failures when downstream services are unhealthy.

 The circuit breaker has three states: